esmeraldasenav-data-analyst/google-data-analytics-capstone-project-case-study/README.md

-# Cyclistic Bike-Share case study
+# Cyclistic Bike-Share Case Study
 ### Google Data Analytics Capstone Project

 ## Business Task
 The objective of this analysis is to understand how casual riders and annual members use Cyclistic bikes differently.
-This insight will support the marketing team in designing data-driven strategies at converting one time riders into annual members, this is key for the company future growth.
+This insight will support the marketing team in designing data-driven strategies at converting casual riders into annual members, which is key to the company’s future growth.

 ## Stakeholders
 - Lily Moreno, Director of Marketing Department